-Can you appeal a decision which cancels a visa when the decision is made under section 501?
+Can you appeal a decision that cancels a visa when the decision is made under section 501?

 Do you have a section 501 cancellation?
 What should you do next?
-The way forward after a s.501 cancellation is different to visa cancellation under different sections of the Migration Act.
-The very first question is who cancelled your visa.
+The way forward after a section 501 cancellation is different to visa cancellation under different sections of the Migration Act.
+The very first question is, who cancelled your visa?
 Was the decision maker the Minister or a delegate of the Minister?

 It depends on who cancelled your visa.

 If your visa is cancelled by the Minister or Assistant Minister personally, then there is no right of review to the AAT.
 The only opportunity for appeal is in the Federal Court.
-In that jurisdiction you must convince a Federal Court judge that the minister made a decision which was infected with some type of legal error.
+In that jurisdiction, you must convince a Federal Court judge that the Minister made a decision that was infected with some type of legal error.

 What is a 501 visa cancellation?